 News & Offers

-Summer class and camp tuition is now 10% off.
-Save on tuition by enrolling 30+ days before the the start of a workshop series.
+Save 10% on fall class tuition.
+Enroll 30+ days before the the start of a workshop series.
 Click on the 'Register' tab above to see offer expiration dates on specific programs.

 Save 5% on tuition for family members enrolling jointly.
 Enter the promo code family5 to apply this discount to online enrollment.
 Relatives are not required to attend the same period.